-The legend behind the Chinese Valentine's Day revolves around two star-crossed lovers, Zhinhu, a weaver girl and daughter of a powerful goddess, and Niulang, a humble cowherd.
-Niulang met Zhinhu, they fell in love with each other, got married, lived a happy life together, and eventually gave birth to two children, a boy and a girl.
-However, when Zhinhu's mother discovers that her daughter married a mere mortal, she brings her back to heaven and casts a massive river between earth and heaven to separate the couple – this river is what we refer today as the Milky Way.
-And so the plot thickens, the magpies on land were touched by the love between Zhinhu and Niulang, so they helped the couple by forming a bridge on the river allowing Zhinhu to cross.
-Their love moved Zhinhu's mother and eventually permitted the couple to meet once a year, on that very same day, which is the seventh day of the seventh lunar month.
+The legend behind Chinese Valentine's Day revolves around two star-crossed lovers, Zhinhu, a weaver girl and daughter of a powerful goddess, and Niulang, a humble cowherd.
+For the two, it was love at first sight.
+Eventually, they got married and Zhinhu gave birth to two children, a boy and a girl.
+However, when Zhinhu's mother discovered that her daughter married a mere mortal, she brought her back to heaven and casted a massive river between earth and heaven to separate the couple – which is now referred to as the Milky Way.
+Touched by the love between Zhinhu and Niulang, the magpies on land flew up to heaven and helped the couple by forming a bridge across the river, allowing the two to reunite.
+Their love moved Zhinhu's mother, who eventually permitted the couple to meet once a year on that very same day, which is the seventh day of the seventh lunar month.